Planning on how to support global importer settings

 #2 Updated by mhrivnak over 3 years ago

 I've considered the idea of something like a "Download Profile" that could be defined separately from an importer, given a meaningful name, and associated with many importers.
 Examples a user might create:

 Excluding authentication, users likely don't want or need to have many variations of download settings.
 They want to use the same settings everywhere, with possibly a small number of use-case-based variations.

 It would be good to get feedback on this general concept from users.
 I also wonder if katello is already doing something along these lines, managing profiles on top of pulp's settings.

-#13 Updated by mhrivnak about 2 years ago
+#13 Updated by mhrivnak over 2 years ago

 - Status changed from ASSIGNED to POST